AestasGIS/QGIS-log-datasources/README.md

 ## Setup
 Is is possible to change several types of settings by changing constant values inside the script.
 All settings are clearly **documented** in the startup.py **script** using comments.
 You can edit the script file with a simple text editor like NotePad

+The following values has to be set inside the startup.py script:

+LOG_FILE : Location of the csv file.
+Has to be a located on a network drive and all QGIS users has to have write-access to the file.

+LOG_ROW: What to log.
+The LOG_ROW string has to be formatted correctly to function.
+Se below or inside the startup.py script for examples.

+You can use the following tokens when formatting :
+- now : timestamp,
+- host : hostname for computer,
+- login : login name for user,
+- name : layer name,
+- uri : uri string for layer,
+- stype : sourcetype for layer

+Example of a minimum solution:

+    LOG_ROW = '"{now}";"{uri}";"{stype}"\n'´´´

+Example of a comprehensive solution:

+    LOG_ROW = '"{now}";"{host}";"{login}";"{name}";"{uri}";"{stype}"\n'

+ERR_MESS  : Error message written to the QGIS log if the external log can't be opened

+ERR_TAB : Tab in QGIS log to write error message to